Orange Collective

 The current default for scripted browser automation.[13]
 Brittle by design — every selector is a contract that the next site redesign breaks.
 No LLM-first abstractions.
 Browser Use is built on Playwright for execution and replaces the layer above it — the layer where humans currently write and maintain selector logic.

-Multi-On · Skyvern · Adept
+Multi-On · Skyvern · Convergence

 The closed labs ship the agent.
 The OSS default ships the harness underneath it.
 Browser Use is the harness — and the harness compounds across model generations the agent never will.